 Instructions

-- Close lid, vent sealed.
-Turn ON PRESSURE COOK (high) for 1 minute.Note: For fresh spinach, pressure cook for “ONE” minute.
-For frozen spinach, pressure cook for “TWO” minutes (s).
+- Add spinach, and mix well.
+Close lid, vent sealed.
+Turn on the Pressure Cook (high) for 2 minutes.Note: For fresh spinach, pressure cook for "two" minutes.
+For frozen spinach, pressure cook for "five" minutes.

 - Once the Instant pot beeps, do a quick pressure release.
 Open the lid, and using an immersion blender, blend the spinach to puree, for a creamy consistency.Note: Blend spinach to puree or the desired consistency.
 You can puree spinach in a blender.
 Use extreme caution while blending hot foods.
 Keep the lid slightly open to let the hot air escape.
 Use a kitchen towel to cover the lid to avoid any splashes.